-Apple provides the program trimforce to reconfigure the operating system so that it will send Trim commands to all solid state drives connected via standard SATA interfaces of a Mac, not only to Apple’s own flash drives.
-The program must be executed on the UNIX command line, and System Integrity Protection ensures that only Apple’s program can be used to either enable or disable this setting.
+However, Apple lets you decide whether to use Trim commands with all third-party solid state drives (SSD) attached to your system via a SATA bus and a bus interface based on the AHCI standard (Intel Advanced Host Controller Interface).
+Changing the mode of operation can be done with Apple’s program trimforce which must be executed on the UNIX command line.
+System Integrity Protection ensures that only Apple software can be used to either enable or disable this setting.
 We won’t describe the usage of trimforce here.
 For more information, please see Apple’s documentation.

 TinkerTool System can check the actual mode of operation currently chosen by macOS to communicate with solid state drives.
 Open the tab item SSDs on the pane Diagnostics to do that.

 The table on this tab item shows you all relevant SSDs currently attached to your Mac, and also lists whether Trim commands are sent by macOS.
 You may like to verify the status of all SSDs before and after reconfiguring the operating system with trimforce (after the computer is restarted).
 The status line below the table indicates whether the trimforce setting is currently enabled in the operating system or not.

 Many Macs need to be cooled constantly, which is done by one or more blowers which pull fresh air into the computer and push out hot air.
 Most of these fans are continuously monitored and are controlled by an independent auxiliary computer built into your Mac.
 In older Macs, this is the System Management Controller (SMC), in the latest Macs this is an Apple T2 processor running Apple’s BridgeOS operating system.
-Fans are mechanical components which are constantly in use when the computer is active, so they are parts subject to natural wear and tear.
+Fans are mechanical components which are constantly in use when the computer is active, and as such are subject to wear and tear.
 If you hear unusual noise from your Mac and you suspect that one of its fans is no longer working correctly, it is helpful to quickly test the fans without having to open the Mac.